Parramatta: Metro

+The under construction Sydney Metro West will be a metro line run between the Sydney central business district and Westmead.
+Announced in 2016, the line is set to open in 2032 with a station in Parramatta.

 Bus

 Parramatta is also serviced by a major bus interchange located on the south eastern side of the railway station.
-The interchange is served by buses utilising the North West T-Way to Rouse Hill and the Liverpool-Parramatta T-Way to Liverpool.
-Parramatta is also serviced by two high-frequency Metrobus services:
+The interchange is served by buses utilising the North-West T-way to Rouse Hill and the Liverpool–Parramatta T-way to Liverpool.